 Sourcing, transforming, storing and enriching data across investments and multiple complex asset classes requires sophisticated IT engineering and financial data expertise, there’s no two ways about it.

 If opting to build in-house, smaller trustees may struggle to find the budget to invest their limited capital in the necessary infrastructure.
 Even for bigger players, the cost, complexity and hassle of sustaining the requisite data processes pose a huge, ongoing burden.
-And by directing resources to the mechanics of data management, and away from searching for new investment opportunities, monitoring investments and servicing investors, performance and client relationships may suffer.
+And by directing resources to the mechanics of data management, and away from higher value work, operational efficiency and client relationships may suffer.

 Trustees have a choice.
 They can opt to hire an internal team of IT engineers and financial quants to develop and manage the necessary infrastructure.
 Or they can use a software solution with managed service expertise to handle the end-to-end data management processes for them.

 What they can no longer do is ignore the growing pressure to provide a better client experience, enhance staff satisfaction and differentiate themselves in a fiercely competitive market.

 For more information about how near-real-time access to quality data can help trustees prepare for the next generation, read our latest whitepaper.

 Top 5 Family Office Data Challenges in 2023